 The last step in the naturalization process is reciting the Oath of Allegiance.
 To obtain citizenship in the United States, a Green Card holder must file Form N-400, Application for Naturalization.
 It must be remembered that not all the permanent residents can file this form; only legal residents who meet all the naturalization requirements can file this form to obtain U.S. citizenship.

-After the naturalization applications filed by eligible permanent residents are approved, they will be required to submit biometrics information.
+After the naturalization applications filed by eligible permanent residents are approved, they will be required to submit biometric information.
 Followed by that, the applicants need to take the naturalization test that includes the civics and the English tests.

 Applicants who get through this test will be required to take the Oath of Allegiance that will permit them to become naturalized citizens of the United States.
 USCIS will schedule the successful applicants for the naturalization oath ceremony and send them letters with information on the time and the place for the ceremony.